oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 * `--auto-fallback`: build a standalone executable if possible
 * `--color`: color build output (`always`, `never`, or `auto`)
 * `--configure-reflection-metadata`: enable runtime instantiation of reflection objects for non-invoked methods
+* `--emit`: emit additional data as a result of the build.
+Use `build-report` to emit a detailed Build Report, for example: `--emit build-report` or `--emit build-report=report.html`
 * `--enable-all-security-services`: add all security service classes to the generated native executable
 * `--enable-http`: enable HTTP support in a native executable
 * `--enable-https`: enable HTTPS support in a native executable